molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 ## 1.5 &nbsp; Translated PAML Tutorials <a name="anchor_1.5"></a>

-You can do the tutorial in **Portuguese** via [this link](https://awarnach.mathstat.dal.ca/~joeb/PAML_lab_PT/Lab_PT.html).
-Many thanks to Letícia Magpali for the translation!
+Do the tutorial in **Portuguese** via [this link](https://awarnach.mathstat.dal.ca/~joeb/PAML_lab_PT/Lab_PT.html).

+*  Many thanks to Letícia Magpali for the translation!
 If you have any suggestions or comments on the **Portuguese** translation, please send them to Letícia Magpali (leticiamagpali@dal.ca).
 Feel free to communicate directly with her in Portuguese.

-You can do the tutorial in **Spanish** via [temp](https://awarnach.mathstat.dal.ca/).
-Many thanks to Letícia Magpali and Esteban Salazar for the translation!
+Do the tutorial in **Spanish** via [temp](https://awarnach.mathstat.dal.ca/).

+* Many thanks to Letícia Magpali and Esteban Salazar for the translation!

 **Arabic and French** translations are in progress.
 If you would like to assist with a translation, please contact me or Letícia Magpali (leticiamagpali@dal.ca).

 <br>